seninds/yeti/README.md

 Just add content of _"inc/yeti"_ to your project, add __yeti.h__ into your source files and start to use __Yeti__ log.

-Logging system has a lazy initialization, so if you don't use it you will not have any overhead.
+Logging has a lazy initialization, so if you don't use it you will not have any overhead.
 Just add into your code following macros:
 ```cpp
 CRITICAL(msg_fmt, ...);